Hoainam25699/Project-1/README.md

 face_cascade = cv2.CascadeClassifier('D:\\PROGRAM LANGUAGE\\python\\speechrecoginzer\\haarcascade_frontalface_default.xml')

-'''
-    when we listen, the energy threshold is already set to a good value, and we can reliably catch speech right away
+  #when we listen, the energy threshold is already set to a good value,
-'''
+  #and we can reliably catch speech right away

 with m as source:
     r.adjust_for_ambient_noise(source)  # we only need to calibrate once, before we start listening stop_listening = r.listen_in_background(m, callback)